SoyMilk13/food-fighters-br/README.md

 Food Fighters: Battle Royale is an open-source 2D battle royale game.
 It is currently a work in progress and may not be fully functional.

 ## Play the game!
-Food Fighters: Battle Royale is in early-development stages, and is not yet playable.
+Food Fighters: Battle Royale is still in early-development stages, and is not yet playable.
 <!-- Game link goes here -->

 ## Join the Discord!